kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 ### Operations and relations

-Before venturing further, we need to distinguish between _operations_ and _relations_^[I have avoided a set theoretic framework and notation to keep this blog within the grasp of young students.].
+Before venturing further, we need to distinguish between _operations_ and _relations_.^[I have avoided a set theoretic framework and notation to keep this blog within the grasp of young students.]

-Addition, multiplication, exponentiation, etc., are familiar [binary operations](https://en.wikipedia.org/wiki/Binary_operation), which take two inputs or _operands_ and produce a single output or result, as in
+Addition, multiplication, exponentiation, etc., are familiar [binary operations](https://en.wikipedia.org/wiki/Binary_operation), which take two inputs or _operands_, from the same set, and produce a single output or result, again from the same set, as in
 $$
 2 + 4 = 6.
 $$

+A [binary relation](https://en.wikipedia.org/wiki/Binary_relation), on the other hand, associates elements in one set to elements in another set via a relation $R$.
+Formally, if $x \in X$ and $y \in Y$ and $R$ is a relation between the two, we denote the relation by the _ordered pair_ $(x, y)$, written so:
+$$
+xRy = (x, y)
+$$ whenever the relation $R$ holds.

-Equality is an [equivalence relation](https://en.wikipedia.org/wiki/Equivalence_relation) that is [reflexive](https://en.wikipedia.org/wiki/Reflexive_relatio), [symmetric](https://en.wikipedia.org/wiki/Symmetric_relation), and [transitive](https://en.wikipedia.org/wiki/Transitive_relation).
+Equality is a binary relation in which $R$ is replaced by the better known $=$ symbol.
+It is an [equivalence relation](https://en.wikipedia.org/wiki/Equivalence_relation) with three properties:  [reflexive](https://en.wikipedia.org/wiki/Reflexive_relatio), [symmetric](https://en.wikipedia.org/wiki/Symmetric_relation), and [transitive](https://en.wikipedia.org/wiki/Transitive_relation).

 #.
 Reflexivity means that every number is equal to itself: $2 + 4 = 2 + 4$ and $6 = 6$.
 #.
 Symmetry means that if $2 + 4 = 6$, then $6 = 2 + 4$.
-Note that this is _not_ [commutativity](https://en.wikipedia.org/wiki/Commutative_property) which applies to operands, not to relations.
+Note that this is _not_ [commutativity](https://en.wikipedia.org/wiki/Commutative_property), which applies to operands, not to relations.
 #.
 Transitivity means that if $2 + 4 = 6$ and if $6 = 3 + 3$, then $2 + 4 = 3 + 3$.

+What is the need for stating these blindingly obvious properties?
+Were they singled out by a bunch of people who were [out to lunch](https://www.dictionary.com/browse/out-to-lunch)?
+You may be totally excused if you thought so.

-You might think that these definitions and explanations are absurd and were probably invented by [crazies](https://www.wordhippo.com/what-is/the-plural-of/crazy.html) because they state the obvious---and you would not be far wrong.
-But the power of these ideas lies in their ability to be generalized beyond the immediate context in which they arose: something you would appreciate as you plumb the deeper depths and higher heights of mathematics.
+But the power of these properties lies in their ability to be generalized beyond the immediate context in which they arose: something you would appreciate as you plumb the deeper depths and higher heights of mathematics, with the passage of time.

 In sum, a binary operation works on two inputs to produce a third output.
-A relation, like equality, on the other hand, establishes a relationship---sameness in this case---between two mathematical entities.
+A binary relation, like equality, on the other hand, establishes a relationship---sameness in this case---between two mathematical elements.

 ### A visual metaphor for equality